RCushmaniii/cushlabs-base/docs/SCOPE_BOUNDARIES.md

 # 📌 SCOPE_BOUNDARIES.md

-This document is the guardrail for CushLabs Base.
+This document is the guardrail for this starter.
 If a request conflicts with anything below, the correct response is:

 "Not in v1.
 Add it as an optional extension or a follow-on repo."